-React Native’s growing popularity should not be underestimated though.
-For certain purposes, like B2B services it seems a better option.
+React Native’s growing popularity should not be underestimated, though.
+For specific purposes, like B2B services, it seems a better option.
 Better price and shorter development time add to its attractiveness.
 Also, you should remember about the alternative for RN – Flutter.
 It’s a valuable competitor that offers even more useful cross-platform features.
 Check out how React Native compares to Flutter in our dedicated article.

-While native is set to keep its prime position as a development option for quite a while longer, more and more aspects of React Native are painting a picture of an emerging underdog that may surprise in the coming years with catching up with the leaders.
+While native development is set to keep its prime position as a development option for quite a while longer, more and more aspects of React Native or Flutter are painting a picture of emerging underdogs that may surprise in the coming years with catching up with the leaders.